pradeepkhanal23/readme-generator/README.md

 4. **Repeat as Needed**:
    - You can repeat the process to generate multiple README files for different projects or iterations.

-This project simplifies the process of creating README files for your projects by automating the generation process.
-Enjoy using it to document your projects effectively!

 ## License